Estate Planning Documents

 • You may want to integrate a pre or postnuptial agreement into your estate plan in order to help protect your loved ones and ensure that your assets are distributed in accordance with your wishes

-Contact Our Manhattan and Greenwich Village, New York, Estate Planning Attorneys
+Contact Our Manhattan, New York, Estate Planning Attorneys

 At The Village Law Firm, our estate planning attorneys recognize that this process is not simply about a few legal documents.
 It is about ensuring that you create a plan for your lasting legacy that fits your particular needs.
 Having these conversations now ensures peace of mind later on.
-Contact us today to schedule a consultation and find out more.
+Schedule an initial call with our New York City team today to find out more.

 Please Share: